Source

 repo --version

-to confirm the version and the repo source.
+to verify the installed version and its source.
 The repo version must be >= 2.41, and the source should be the Tsinghua mirror for downloading the complete SDK; otherwise, the download process may encounter issues.

 repo --version